euske/mcproxy/README.txt

 What is it?

-This small Python script acts as a "proxy", an intermediate server which relays communication between a client and a real server.
-It can also capture various information about the data which is running through it.
-Although the primary purpose of this is to save the chat log on a local disk, the parser is made in such a way that you can extend it to record other kinds of information (e.g. player coordinates).

-The beauty of this is that since this program itself acts as a server, no client or server-side modification is needed.
-The user can simply connect to localhost as if it was a real server and play it normally.
-Every chat text will be automatically saved onto the current directory.
+This small Python script is a Minecraft proxy server.
+A proxy server sits in between a client and a real server and relays the communication for both direction.
+Since a proxy server acts just as a normal Minecraft server, there's no client or server-side modification needed.
+The client can simply connect to the proxy server as if it was a real server.
+The information through the proxy can be captured and recorded on a disk.
+The primary purpose of this program is to save the chat log and other various activities (such as player position, player health and time).
+Every chat text will be saved onto the current directory.

 Current supported version:

-1.8 beta
+Minecraft 1.0

 How to use: